ovh-ux/ovh-ui-kit-documentation/src/ovh-ui-angular/decisions.md

 4. Use `id` and `name` attributes on form components
 5. Keep translation outside this library
 6. Components
+    1. For now, keep component code as simple as possible
-    1. Expose only form events that are really used
+    2. Expose only form events that are really used
-    2. Use the `text` attribute for component inner text without html inside
+    3. Use the `text` attribute for component inner text without html inside
-    3. Be more restrictive on component attributes and signature
+    4. Be more restrictive on component attributes and signature
-    4. Throw warning when concurrent modifiers are used at the same time
+    5. Throw warning when concurrent modifiers are used at the same time
-    5. Throw warning when aria text are missing
+    6. Throw warning when aria text are missing

 ## Use two-way bindings with `ng-model` and one-way bindings for read-only components